wxphp/wxphp/README.md

 2. Put the source code in the ext folder of your php build folder:

 		c:\php-sdk\php53dev\vc9\x86\php5.3.x\ext\wxphp

-	*Note: Make sure to read the README_MSW for some compilation and linking fixes*

 3. Open the Windows SDK 6.1 CMD Shell and do the following: